This document describes the configuration of Simple Network Management Protocol (SNMP) and SNMP traps in ACI.

 The information in this document was created from the devices in a specific lab environment.
 All of the devices used in this document started with a cleared (default) configuration.
 If your network is live, ensure that you understand the potential impact of any command.

 Cisco ACI provides SNMPv1, v2c, and v3 support, including Management Information Bases (MIBs) and notifications (traps).
-The SNMP standard allows any third-party applications that support the different MIBs to manage and monitor the ACI leaf & spine switches and APIC controllers.
+The SNMP standard allows any third-party application that supports the different MIBs to manage and monitor the ACI leaf & spine switches and APIC controllers.
+However, SNMP write commands (Set) are notsupported in ACI.

-By default, SNMP uses UDP port 161 for polling and port 162 for TRAPs.
+By default, SNMP uses UDPport 161for polling and port 162for TRAPs.

 One quick fundamental concept of SNMP in ACI is that there are two scopes SNMP information can be pulled from: